Skip to main content

 Turn on Start with FlyHub if you want the stream overlay server to start automatically when FlyHub Desktop opens.
 This is useful if you stream often and do not want to start the overlay manually every time.

-Dual PC or LAN access
+Dual PC or LAN acces

 Use Dual PC / LAN access only when your streaming software runs on another computer on the same private network.